ngs-docs/angus/diff-ex-and-viz.md

 ## Getting started on Jetstream

-You may still have your jetstream instance running, you can following the instructions [here](jetstream/boot.html) to connect to your instance or start a new one if needed.
-Then `ssh` into your instance following the instructions [here](jetstream/boot.html#ssh-secure-login).
+You should still have your jetstream instance running, you can following the instructions [here](jetstream/boot.html) to log in to JetStream and find your instance.
+Then `ssh` into it following the instructions [here](jetstream/boot.html#ssh-secure-login).

 You should have the salmon counts on your instance in the `~/quant/` folder.
 If not, you can get this data by running: